Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 1. Click **Stream Workers**.
-1. In the Editor tab, you must define the stream worker.
+1. Define the stream worker.
 Copy and paste the following code block in the code editor on the Editor tab.

     ```sql
     @App:name("EnrichingTransactionsApp")